cloudydeno/deno-aws_api/lib/README.md

 * `client/`: A handwritten generic AWS API client (credentials, signing, etc)
 * `encoding/`: Shared modules for dealing with XML, JSON, & querystrings
-* `services/`: Generated Typescript classes and interfaces for a few most useful AWS services
+* `services/`: Generated Typescript classes and interfaces for a few most-useful AWS services
 * `demo.ts`: A trivial example of using this library
 * `examples/`: Several full examples of using individual services

-A full listing of all AWS services and their import URLs can be found on the [/x/aws_api Web Service][webservice].
+A full listing of **all** AWS services and their import URLs can be found on the [/x/aws_api Web Service][webservice].
 More information on [the accompanying Wiki page][webservice-docs].